Get insider access

 We've tested over 20 Wi-Fi 6 and 6E routers; below are our picks for the models we think are the best options for most people.

-Check out our best Wi-Fi routers and best mesh Wi-Fi systems articles for more recommendations.
+Check out our picks for the best Wi-Fi routers, the best mesh Wi-Fi systems, and the best cheap and budget routers articles for more recommendations.

 1. Best Wi-Fi 6 Router

 If you don't care about tinkering with settings and extra features, you should check out our mid-range pick below, the TP-Link Archer AX55.
-Or, if you don't mind spending a bit more for Wi-Fi 7 and the fastest speeds, the TP-Link Archer BE550 is a better option.
+If you don't mind spending a bit more for Wi-Fi 7 and the fastest speeds, the TP-Link Archer BE550 is a better option.

 See our review